 How to Install Barn Doors

 Interior sliding barn doors instantly add charm and character to any room.
-They offer a functional and stylish alternative to traditional or pocket doors.
-Thanks to their growing popularity, barn door installation is now simple and straightforward.
-This guide will teach you how to install barn doors in your home.
-Need supplies fast?
-Order before noon for convenient scheduled same-day delivery.
+They also offer a functional and space-saving alternative to traditional doors.
+Thanks to their growing popularity, hanging barn doors is now simple and straightforward.
+This guide will teach you how to install a sliding barn door in your home.

-Hanging barn doors is not a difficult project, but it does require attention to detail to ensure the door operates properly and safely.
+Learning how to install a barn door is not difficult, but it does require attention to detail to ensure the door operates properly and safely.

 Sliding barn doors work best when there is enough empty wall space next to the opening that the door can slide completely open.
 Double barn doors require open wall space on both sides of the doorway.
-Keep in mind that light switches, electrical outlets, and heating and cooling registers on the walls next to the opening could be in the way.
-Fortunately, it may be possible to relocate these fixtures.
+Keep in mind that light switches, electrical outlets and heating and cooling registers on the walls next to the opening could be in the way.
+Fortunately, you may be able to relocate these fixtures.

 The barn door should be wide enough to completely cover the doorway with an inch or two of overhang on both sides and about one inch at the top.
 It should be tall enough so that when it’s hung on the track, there is about 1/2-inch of space between the bottom of the door and the floor.